3 Pacific Northwest Interior Design Ideas: Contemporary Style Made Easy

 Bring In Some Industrial Aesthetic

-Look at materials like steel, metal, copper or bronze patina, and tin.
+Look at steel, metal, copper or bronze patina, and tin materials.
 Combine wood with metals and consider an overall color palette with dark browns, navy, silver, grey, and gold.
 Distressed leather also can be included in the industrial aesthetic, from accent pieces to a comfy chair nestled below a pendant light holding an Edison bulb.

 Lighting elements are an integral component of industrial aesthetics.
 Over a center island, consider caged lighting or single Edison bulbs, depending on the space available.
 Industrial dome pendant lights in steel or copper can be eye-catching for larger areas.
 Wall sconces with pipe arm pivot points offer both style and function.

-When considering industrial design elements to add to a Portland home, the small details can have a big impact.
+When considering industrial design elements to add to a home, the small details can have a significant impact.
 Look for things like rivets, hammered steel, and corrugated tin.
-A pipe and wood paper towel holder on the counter or Draftsman-style bar stools can add to the look as well.
+A pipe and wood paper towel holder on the counter or Draftsman-style bar stools can also add to the look.
 A bar cart that combines wood and metal elements plus industrial-style casters is a practical yet stylish addition to a living room or entertaining space.

-Patterns and textures add dimension to a design aesthetic, and when infusing a Portland home with a northwest contemporary look, these elements are key.
+Patterns and textures add dimension to a design aesthetic, and when infusing a home with a northwest contemporary look, these elements are key.
 Choose a neutral color palette and then add pops of color with coastal blues and forest greens.
-Contrast the industrial metals with textiles featuring geometric patterns inspired by the favored designs of the Native Americans of the region.
+Contrast the industrial metals with textiles featuring geometric patterns inspired by popular designs.

 One easy way to add patterns and textures to a design aesthetic is to toss a wool blanket across a bed or sofa.
 Pendleton, an Oregon-based company whose designs are infused with local culture, is known for its wool blankets with distinctive patterns that add color and visual interest to any room.
 Look for twined baskets to display and to use for storage.
 This type of basketry typically features natural materials like tree bark and roots.